 If you have accepted a place at Durham School and live outside the EEA, it is very likely that you will need a travel visa before you are allowed to leave your own country to travel to the UK.
 The normal procedure for this is as follows:

 - You will accept your place at Durham School and pay the required deposit.

 - Upon completion of all documents required by the School, we will provide an official letter from the School confirming that your son/daughter will be studying here full-time and giving the dates of his/her stay in this country.
 The CAS number will be included in this letter.

 - On receipt of this letter, you will then apply for a visa.

 Our dedicated member of staff will arrange collection of Biometric Residency Permits (BRP) in the first two weeks of arrival.

-If the Visa states that your son/daughter must register with the police they must let us know on arrival at scchool.
-The International Students Department will then arrange this.
+If the Visa states that your son/daughter must register with the police they must let us know on arrival at school.
+The Head of International Students will then arrange this.
 The School cannot and is unable to give any advice on visa applciations.